List of awards and nominations received by Miranda Lambert: Country Music Association Awards

 The Country Music Association Awards, also known as the CMA Awards or CMAs, are presented to country music artists and broadcasters to recognize outstanding achievement in the county music industry.
+Lambert has won 14 times from 62 nominations.

 Grammy Awards

 A Grammy Award (originally called Gramophone Award), or Grammy, is an accolade by the National Academy of Recording Arts and Sciences (NARAS) of the United States to recognize outstanding achievement in the music industry.
 The annual presentation ceremony features performances by prominent artists, and the presentation of those awards that have a more popular interest.
+Lambert has won 3 Grammys from 31 nominations.

 MusicRow Awards

 MusicRow hosts its MusicRow Chart Airplay Awards during the Annual Country Radio Seminar in Nashville recognizing the highest number of spins artists or labels receive from chart reporting stations throughout the year.

 O Music Awards

 The O Music Awards (commonly abbreviated as the OMAs) is an awards show presented by Viacom to honor music, technology and intersection between the two.